Dear God

 This is the sort of anime I wished I could have watched aged 10 or 11.
 Although I'm mostly happy with my gender now, it would have been nice to know that other people felt like me.

-Rat from Spirited Away reenacting Chihiro's defeat of the bug
+strange_raptors: Rat from Spirited Away reenacting Chihiro's defeat of the bug (Spirited Away)

 Concert tonight, at the University Church.
 Starts at (7.45pm for) 8pm.
 Programme is Britten, Handel, and some traditional carols.
 Many of my (and by extension some of your) flist will either be attending or singing.
 There's even going to be mulled wine and minced pies.
 Tickets £5/£3 on the door.

-Rat from Spirited Away reenacting Chihiro's defeat of the bug
+strange_raptors: Rat from Spirited Away reenacting Chihiro's defeat of the bug (Spirited Away)

 Does anyone know of a website which lists children's drama made by the BBC in the 1990s-2000s, and which was typically shown in the Sunday early evening slot?